-It is the policy of Gibson Energy Inc. (the "Company") to establish and maintain an audit committee (the "Committee") to assist the Board of Directors (the "Board") in carrying out its oversight responsibility regarding the Company's internal controls, financial reporting and risk management processes.
-The Committee will be provided with resources commensurate with the duties and responsibilities assigned to it by the Board including administrative support.
-If determined necessary by the Committee, it will have the discretion to institute investigations of improprieties, or suspected improprieties within the scope of its responsibilities, including the standing authority to retain special counsel or experts.
+It is the policy of Gibson Energy Inc. to establish and maintain an Audit Committee to assist the Board in carrying out its oversight responsibility regarding the Company's internal controls, financial reporting and risk management processes.
+The Audit Committee will be provided with resources commensurate with the duties and responsibilities assigned to it by the Board including administrative support.
+If determined necessary by the Audit Committee, it will have the discretion to institute investigations of improprieties, or suspected improprieties within the scope of its responsibilities, including the standing authority to retain special counsel or experts.